SteveJustin1963/tec-ORAC/README.md

 # tec-ORAC
-- a wtf tech project
+- a wtf tech project by me!
-- name from  " First "Z-80 computer" prototype.
-This was not actually called a TEC-1, and was unlike any that are shown in the photos.
-It was casually refered to as Orac.
-It has not survived.
-Built by John Hardy."
+- "The First name for the Z-80 computer prototype...was not actually called a TEC-1, and was unlike to be any that are shown in the photos.
+It was casually refered to as Orac...and it has not survived.
+It was built by John Hardy"
+- now to recreat a real ORAC based on Blake;s 7 lore
+- code draft
 -

 ## Ref
 - https://github.com/tec1group/PCB-Revision-History?fbclid=IwAR15Z6l_6arQXzrBXgts9KymNO-Bo5Xz2uVPq62fan6sFV_eS2ZrN1SXlLQ